zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

 rate - as it uses the standard ROM keyboard driver the full PS2 is now supported and of course any replacement IRQ keyboard driver will work.

+The full source of this driver is provided so that you can use it as another example on how to write a system driver or add in some UART/ESP code to your own software.

-3/ You can also begin to play with the real feature of the Internet Toolbox which is the ESPAT driver for BASIC (again NextZXOS only) - Alpha7 is included in this version with the new API.
-It can be used with the BASIC ESPTERM program to chat over an IP link and the ESPHTTP sample program shows how a web page can be retrieved from BASIC but, not rendered at the moment...
+3/ ESPAT.DRV (NextZXOS only) - play with the real features of the Internet Toolbox which is the ESPAT driver for BASIC.
+Alpha7 is included in this version with the new API.
+It can be used with the BASIC ESPTERM.BAS program to chat over an IP link and the ESPHTTP.BAS sample program shows how a web page can be retrieved from BASIC but, not rendered at the moment...

 The Source code to the IRQ stub is provided to allow the ESPAT code to be used in games that take over the machine provding the stretch goal of a gaming API.

-Be sure to check out NXTel the Viewdata (Prestel/Teletext) terminal that if it isn't already, will pretty soon be using ESPAT to allow the Next to connect and get news pages from the Viewdata servers already online...
+Keep an eye on the news for HiScore servers and other goodies as they become available...

 What is the .UART command in BIN?
 ---------------------------------